[00:22] <minddog>

 [00:27] [Neovanglist] to pick library/foundation canidates

-[00:28] [Neovanglist] this way we get what we need first, and don't have to change over mid program
+[00:28] [Neovanglist] this way we get what we need first, and

 [00:28] <minddog> I have to ask, i'm a GNU evangelist ;)